-awplus#show ssh server allow-users

-• To delete an entry from the list of allowed users, use the command:

 '''

-awplus(config)#no ssh server allow-users <username-pattern> [<hostnamepattern>]
+awplus# show ssh server allow-users

 '''

+To delete an entry from the list of allowed users, use the command:

+'''

+awplus(config)# no ssh server allow-users <username-pattern>

+[<hostname-pattern>]

+'''

 The SSH server also contains a list of denied users.
 The server checks all incoming sessions against this list and denies any matching session, regardless of whether the session matches an entry in the allowed users list.
 To add an entry to the list of denied users, use the command:

+'''

-awplus(config)#ssh server deny-users <username-pattern> [<hostnamepattern>]
+awplus(config)# ssh server deny-users <username-pattern>

+[<hostname-pattern>]

+'''

 This allows you to deny specific users from a range of allowed users.

-• To deny a user with the IP address 192.168.1.12, use the command:
+For example, to deny a user with the IP address 192.168.1.12, use the command:

+'''

-awplus(config)#ssh server deny-users 192.168.1.12
+awplus(config)# ssh server deny-users 192.168.1.12

+'''